-‘Nutting’ by William Wordsworth is a fifty-six line poem which is contained within one stanza of text.
+‘Nutting’ by William Wordsworth is a fifty-six-line poem that is contained within one stanza of text.
 The poem is written in blank verse, meaning that there is not a pattern of rhyme or meter to structure the lines.
 ‘Nutting’ was written in 1798 while Wordsworth was in Germany with his sister.
-It was originally intended to be included as part of his longer autobiographical piece, The Prelude, but as later cut.
+It was originally intended to be included as part of his longer autobiographical piece, The Prelude, but was later cut.

 Summary of Nutting

 ‘Nutting’ by William Wordsworth describes a speaker’s boyhood journey into the woods and the resulting pleasure and rage he experiences.

 The poem starts with the speaker describing the beginning of his adventure.
 He is dressed for the outing and carries his “nutting-crook” in his hand.
 It is his goal to harvest hazelnuts somewhere along the way.
 After exploring unmarked sections of the forest he comes upon a pristine clearing filled with nuts.

 The boy relishes in the beauty of the scene and feasts on the nuts until suddenly his childish mind has had enough.
 He rebels against the peace and tears down the branches that covered him.
 After his rage, he feels both powerful and regretful.
 As he leaves the forest his gentle touch returns and he departs without further incident.

 Analysis of Nutting

 (I speak of one from many singled out)

 One of those heavenly days that cannot die;

 With a huge wallet o’er my shoulders slung,